oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

 The client makes a request to the token endpoint using the authorization code it obtained from the authorization challenge endpoint.

 This specification does not define any additional parameters beyond the token request parameters defined in  Section 4.1.3 of {{RFC6749}}.
-However, notably the `redirect_uri` parameter will not be included in this request, because no `redirect_uri` parameter was included in the authorization request.
+However, notably, the `redirect_uri` parameter will not be included in this request, because no `redirect_uri` parameter was included in the authorization request.

 ## Token Endpoint Successful Response